garretth95/Digital-Democracy-API/README.md

 	sudo python3 manage.py runserver 0.0.0.0:80
 	```

-now the app should run remotely from the server and can be accessed
+Now the app should run remotely from the server and can be accessed
 from [api.digitaldemocracy.org](http://api.digitaldemocracy.org/)

 ###Python Config

 This project is using **Python3** so we use `pip3` for installing.

 If you need to install mysql locally make sure to down these one has to work